Constantine and the Cross: Premise

 Constantine wins a battle and is sent to Rome.
 On the way he and his friend Hadrian are attacked by bandits.
-Hadrian is nursed back to health by some Christians, including Livia, wh falls in love with Hadrian.
+Hadrian is nursed back to health by some Christians, including Livia, who falls in love with Hadrian.
 Constantine discovers the bandits were sent by Maxentius, Constantine's rival for power.

 Constantine watches some Christians be eaten by the lions.
 He jumps into the arena to defend a surviving child, and asks for the other Christians to be set free.

 Livia is arrested.
 Hadrian, who has fallen in love with her, arranges for her to escape from prison.
 Constantine is blamed, and branded a traitor by the Romans.
 Constantine leaves his bride to be, Princes Fausta, and learns from his dying father, the Emperor of Gaul, that his mother Helena is a Christian.

 Maxentius persecutes Christians and attacks Constantine in Gaul.
 Constantinus defeats Maxientus and becomes Emperor of Rome alongside Fausta, while Helena blesses them both.